 Where to eat in Bologna?

 Bologna is known for spaghetti bolognese, which, by the way, is not an Italian invention.
 They just created a good story around it.
-We didn’t try it because we are vegetarians, but we went to a place with authentic bolognese products: a market with hundreds of cheeses, pesto, spices, balsamic vinegar, and Lambrusco wine.
+We didn’t try it because we are vegans.
+It seems that kids didn’t like even the smell of some local products at street market.

 At many other places, rain can spoil sightseeing, but not in Bologna because the main streets are full of arcades under which you can walk and enjoy the beauties of the city or perhaps some shops.